GrayPigeon/CS50/Week 2/Readability/README.md

   do it in secret, in the dead of the night.
 And he also happened to be a wizard.

   Output: Grade 5

+In this example, the user inputs a text and using the Coleman-Liau formula, the program returns the grade level of this text
 ```

 Note: I found this program to be relatively simple.
 I did have some trouble with the formula though, but overall pretty straight-forward.